gurmeet289/Databricks/README.md

 - Simplifying **AI/ML development** with tools like MLflow and AutoML.

 ---
-# 🧱 Databricks Architecture Diagram
+# 🧱 Databricks Architecture – Block Flow Diagram

 This diagram illustrates a typical Databricks-based Lakehouse architecture using layers.
 Each block represents a functional component of the data pipeline.